Skip to Main Content

 Clinical Instructor for PRAC/PRCM Courses

-Clinical instructors are either doctorally or masters prepared experienced, licensed APRNs.
+Clinical instructors are either doctoral or masters prepared experienced, licensed APRNs.
 They are responsible and accountable for assuring that students meet the course objectives at a specific practicum site and work closely with preceptors.
-The Clinical Instructor is the student’s primary resource for any concerns or issues that may arise as well.
+The Clinical Instructor is the student’s primary resource for any concerns or issues that may arise.
 Clinical Instructors monitor student work in Meditrek®.

 Clinical Instructors communicate on a regular basis with NP students and their preceptors regarding student progress and learning needs; they are also available to resolve problems that may arise.
 Clinical Instructors make practicum site visits (virtually and/or physically) to review students’ experiences and the appropriateness of the setting.
 Clinical Instructors are responsible for evaluating the students’ clinical work.
 The Clinical Instructors and their assigned students should touch base very early in the quarter and arrange date(s) for the site visit(s).